sohistinfo/sohistinfo.github.io/index.md

 <details markdown="1">
   <summary markdown="span">
-  <strong>16 Décembre 2024</strong>  - The present is boring, but the future is bright?!
-A transnational history of the introduction of computers in education since the 1960s, Barbara Hof
+  16 Décembre 2024 - <strong>Barbara Hof</strong> - The present is boring, but the future is bright?!
+A transnational history of the introduction of computers in education since the 1960s,
   </summary>

 - [Barbara Hof](https://www.researchgate.net/profile/Barbara-Hof) - University of Lausanne (Suisse)